CLEAN BORDER WATER NOW CAMPAIGN MANAGER

-Campaign Manager Responsibilities include overseeing all aspects of the CBWN campaign including: policy analysis & development, litigation support, advocacy, public outreach and communications, coalition building, reporting and other administrative tasks.
+Campaign Manager Responsibilities include overseeing all aspects of the CBWN campaign including: policy analysis & development, advocacy, public outreach and communications, coalition building, reporting and other administrative tasks.

 Policy analysis, development & advocacy: